Kong/cloud-migration-journey/README.md

 ## Description and purpose

 This demo will provide you with an understanding of how Kong Gateway and Kong Mesh can be leveraged to de-risk and lift-and-shift connections during a migration to the cloud.
 We will deploy an example monolithic application (in the cloud) to simulate an on-premise environment.
-We will also deploy a Kubernetes environment where services migrated from the monolith will be migrated to.
+We will also deploy a Kubernetes environment where services migrated from the monolith will be moved to.

 ### Migration Journey Phases